amureborn/Absolute-Enable-Copy/README.md

 Once that’s done, you need to click the Load unpacked button that will allow us to load our project in the Chrome extension store.

 Now, the extension is available in our Chrome extension store.
-You can also pin the extension in the browser as shown in the gif below:
+You can also pin the extension in the browser as shown in the gif above:

 This extension works only in your browser.
 If you want to publish it on the Chrome Web Store, you can follow this [link](https://developer.chrome.com/docs/webstore/register/).